artbrock/holochain_docs/Development-Protocols.md

 On your branch, click "New Pull Request"

-![Add message and confirm pull request'](https://raw.githubusercontent.com/wiki/metacurrency/holochain/_Images/confirmpr.png) Add message and click "confirm pull request"
+![Add message and confirm pull request'](https://raw.githubusercontent.com/wiki/metacurrency/holochain/_Images/confirmpr.png) Add message, add any specific people who you would like to review your code changes and then click "Create Pull Request"